pjrt/pjrt.github.io/_drafts/Existentials-in-scala.md

   extends TCBox[TC] { type A = B }
 {% endhighlight %}

-Now, instead of hard-coding it to AllowedType, we take the typeclass type as `TC[_]`.
+Now, instead of hard-coding it to AllowedType, we take the typeclass as a type `TC[_]`.
 We still take a `TC[A]` implicitly in `MkTCBox` along with the value.
 Note though that `TC[_]` isn't existential, nor phantom, it is just a common type variable.